Berbers

 - Cultural Proverbs Sayings

-- Common proverbs emphasize wisdom, patience, and the importance of community, such as 'Patience is the key to paradise.'
+- Common proverbs reflect wisdom and the importance of community, such as 'The land is our mother, and the tribe is our father.'

 - Naming Conventions And Terms Of Address

-- Names often reflect nature or historical figures, with terms of address showing respect for age and status.
+- Berbers often use names derived from nature, ancestors, or historical figures, with terms of respect for elders and leaders.

 - Health And Mental Health